We’ve also included a few drinks at the end, in case your crew is the imbibing sort. For more ideas, search the Recipe Finder.

 Maple Spiced Glazed Nuts.
 Maple syrup adds crunch and sweetness to these pecans (or whatever nuts you have handy), which get a hint of heat from cayenne and warmth from cinnamon.
 They make a great all-day snack, can be paired with cheese or fruit, or even help dress a pumpkin pie or custard for dessert.

 Cereal Snack Mix.
-Crunchy and full of flavor just like the original, this snack mix gets a boost from crunchy chickpeas, whole wheat pita chips, almonds and pumpkin seeds.
+Crunchy and full of flavor just like the original, this snack mix gets a boost from crispy roasted chickpeas, whole wheat pita chips, almonds and pumpkin seeds.

 Spinach Spread.
-This spinach dip, creamy with yogurt and feta, couldn’t be quicker.
-It comes together in minutes in the food processor, and can be made two days in advance.
-Serve it with slices of bread or your favorite crackers for a filling all-day snack.
+This spinach dip, creamy with yogurt and feta, comes together in minutes in the food processor, and can be made two days in advance.
+Serve it with slices of bread or your favorite crackers for a filling, all-day snack.

 Negroni.
 Something bitter and strong can do wonders before a heavy dinner.
 We’re partial to the classic, but if you are so inclined, you could also explore a few of the Negroni’s cousins: the Boulevardier (with bourbon), the Toffee Negroni (with aged rum and sherry) and the Cin-Cyn (with an artichoke liqueur such as Cynar).
 If you’re not quite on board the bitter train yet, go with the easy-sipping Aperol Spritz.
 If you don’t want much alcohol but do want bitter, try Orange on Orange (a mocktail) or, even simpler, stir a few dashes of your favorite bitters into soda water.